Drake University has long emphasized the importance of the academic and intellectual side of music for all music students.

 Elective courses and seminars are also offered in such fields as jazz history, music and politics, and a variety of literature surveys organized by genre or instrument.

-Non-music majors also have the opportunity to take courses in the music department, all of which fulfill requirements for the Artistic Experience Area of Inquiry (AOI).
-These include surveys of music in western culture, jazz literature, world music, and music since 1900, all of which are taught by full-time music faculty.
+Non-music majors also have the opportunity to take courses in the Department of Music, all of which fulfill requirements for the Artistic Experience Area of Inquiry (AOI).
+These include surveys of music in western culture, jazz literature, world music, and music since 1900, all of which are taught by full-time Department of Music faculty.